IT’S A FIRST ALERT WEATHER DAY FOR HEAT & STORMS

 Your First Alert Weather Forecast:

 Your Wednesday is a FIRST ALERT WEATHER DAY.
-There’s two things we need to be concerned about today...
+There’s two things we’re concerned about this afternoon...
 Heat and storms.

-It’s going to be another hot and sticky day.
+It’s another hot and sticky day.
 High temperatures will be well into the 80s, with lower 90s in the Fox Valley.
-With the high humidity, the peak heat index this afternoon will reach the upper 90s.
+With the high humidity, our peak heat index will reach the upper 90s.
 Keep cool and keep hydrated with the possibility of near record heat this afternoon.

 The storms will move out of northeast Wisconsin late this evening, followed by clearing skies overnight.
 While tomorrow looks windy, in general there’s cooler and more quiet weather ahead.
 Highs will be in the 80s Thursday and Friday, with seasonable 70s on Saturday.